cucumber-attic/cucumber-ruby-tcl/README.md

 How to use
 ----------

+Ensure that you have tcl8.5 and dev libraries, as well as ruby > 1.9.1 along with its dev libraries installed.

 This guide assumes you already have [Cucumber-Ruby](https://github.com/cucumber/cucumber) installed.

 First, add the `cucumber-tcl` plugin to your Gemfile: